Peralta Community College District

 The Peralta Community College District is the community college district serving northern Alameda County, California.
 The district operates four community colleges: Berkeley City College, Laney College and Merritt College in Oakland, and College of Alameda.
-From 1968 to 1988, non-contiguous Plumas County was part of the district, and Feather River College was operated by the district.
-Plumas County and Feather River College are now part of the Feather River Community College District.

 Accreditation

 The colleges in the Peralta Community College District are accredited by the Accrediting Commission for Community and Junior Colleges.
 In January 2020, the colleges were placed on probation for severe financial and governance problems at the district.
 In January 2022, the colleges were removed from probation by ACCJC following improvements in finance and governance and placed on warning status (a less severe sanction) with follow-up reports due on October 1, 2022.
+In January 2023, the colleges were removed from sanction by ACCJC and reaffirmed accreditation for the remainder of the current cycle.

 History

 Junior Colleges in Oakland Unified School District

-The first colleges that are now part of PCCD have their roots in the Central Trade School (later the Joseph C. Laney Trade and Technical Institute), founded in 1927, and the Merritt School of Business founded in 1929.
+The first colleges that are now part of Peralta Community College District have their roots in the Central Trade School (later the Joseph C. Laney Trade and Technical Institute), founded in 1927, and the Merritt School of Business founded in 1929.
 Both were operated by the Oakland Unified School District, then called the Oakland Board of Education.
 In 1953, the school district founded Oakland Junior College, with the Laney campus serving as the vocational training center and Merritt campus hosting the liberal arts and business programs.
 Oakland Junior College became Oakland City College in 1958.

+From 1968 to 1988, non-contiguous Plumas County was part of the district, and Feather River College was operated by the district.
+Plumas County and Feather River College are now part of the Feather River Community College District.